2019 Annual Report

 Our annual report features highlights of recent accomplishments and the difference we make in the lives of Maine citizens and their communities.

 Welcome to the University of Maine Cooperative Extension!
-We are located across the state in 16 county offices, research farms, 4-H camps, and online.
+We are located across the state in 16 county offices, research farms, 4-H camps and learning centers, and online.
 We are the largest outreach component of the University of Maine and reach more Maine people than any other entity within the seven campus University of Maine System.
-Our work is focused on two areas of excellence.
-UMaine Cooperative Extension conducts the state’s most successful out-of-school youth education program through 4-H, empowering young people to reach their full potential.
+Our work is focused on helping Maine communities thrive and we do so focusing on two areas of excellence–the Maine Food System and 4-H. UMaine Cooperative Extension conducts the state’s most successful out-of-school youth education program through 4-H, empowering young people to reach their full potential.
 Extension also helps support, sustain, and grow the food-based economy across the entire state of Maine.
-We are the only entity in our state that touches every aspect of the Maine Food System, where policy, research, production, processing, commerce, nutrition, and food security and safety are integral and interrelated.
+In addition, we partner with other organizations and programs to provide additional educational opportunities to a diversity of audiences across this state.

-UMaine Cooperative Extension is determined to make a positive difference in our areas of excellence for the citizens of Maine.
+UMaine Cooperative Extension is determined to make a positive difference in our areas of excellence and beyond for the citizens of Maine.
 Explore our website, visit a county office, and contact our enthusiastic workforce.

 York County Extension Association